taeoh-kim/Pytorch_Tutorial/1.Variable_and_Autograd/1.1.Tensor_and_Variable/README.md

 ### 2. Basic Tensor and Variable

-When you define tensor and CUDA-tensor, it will give below results.
+When you define a tensor and a CUDA-tensor, it will give below results.

 <p align="left"><img width="60%" src="img/ss_1.1_2.png"></p>